lucasfurno/docs_en/marketplace/index.md

 The Azion Marketplace is the place to find, deploy, and manage third-party software that you need to build solutions and accelerate go-to-market for your business.

-You can quickly launch software with just a few clicks choosing software solutions in Azion Cells Package (ACP) and software as a service (SaaS).
+You can quickly launch software with just a few clicks choosing software solutions in Azion Cells Package (ACP) and Software as a Service (SaaS).

 Also, you can create your ACP or SaaS, publish your solution at Azion Marketplace, and have a new revenue stream.